 East Farmingdale in Nassau County, New York — The American Northeast (Mid-Atlantic)

 Location.
-40° 44.443′ N, 73° 24.93′ W. Marker is in East Farmingdale, New York, in Nassau County.
-Marker is at the intersection of Conklin Street and Fairchild Loop on Conklin Street.
+40° 44.565′ N, 73° 26.151′ W. Marker is in East Farmingdale, New York, in Nassau County.
+Marker is at the intersection of Melville Road and Oak Street E, on the right when traveling east on Melville Road.
 Touch for map.
 Marker is in this post office area: Farmingdale NY 11735, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 Abigail E. Leonard (approx. 0.6 miles away); SUNY Farmingdale (approx. 0.7 miles away); Farmingdale War Memorial (approx. one mile away); Farmingdale World War II Memorial (approx. one mile away); Farmingdale Korea and Vietnam War Memorial (approx. one mile away); Farmingdale Civil War Memorial (approx. one mile away); Farmingdale Honor Roll World War 1917-1918 (approx. one mile away); World War II (approx. 1.1 miles away).
 Touch for a list and map of all markers in East Farmingdale.